fitforecommerce/fitforecommercebook/setup-of-an-online-shop/lesson-materials-for-teachers.md

 #### Asking for help with cancelling an order

+Dear Sir or Madam

+Yesterday, I ordered 91 items of your product.
+Unfortunately, I made a typing mistake and instead of 91 items I initially wanted to purchase 19 items.
+Would it be possible to cancel the order for 72 items?

+I apologise for any inconvenience.

+Thank you in advance.

+Kind regards

 #### Asking for help with a return delivery

 Dear Sir or Madam

 Thank you very much for your delivery which arrived promptly.
 However, after inspecting the goods I found that two of the items no. ... are damaged.
 Could you take them back and send a replacement at your expense?

-We look forward to hearing from you soon.
+I look forward to hearing from you soon.

 Thank you for your trouble.